 It’s important to make the CTA prominent and easy to find.
 Use persuasive language that encourages the audience to take action.

-Here are a few tips for creating compelling call to action prompts:
+Here are a few tips for creating a compelling call-to-action prompts:

 - Make the CTA actionable: Use verbs like “Sign Up,” “Download,” or “Buy Now” to tell the reader exactly what you want them to do.